-The way this problem is set up is that you will be given a dataset of images, half of which are known identities and the other half are unknown identities, the unknown identities have a one to one mapping with the known identities, and your job is to predict this mapping, so essentially for each unknown identity you will have to predict the corresponding known identity.
+The way this problem is set up is that you will be given a dataset of images, half of which are known identities and the other half of unknown identities.
+Some of the unknown identities have a one-to-one mapping with the known identities, and some of them do not.
+Identities that do not have a mapping in known identities will have a low similarity value - therefore, you first need to set a threshold: If your maximum similarity score between an unknown identity and every known identity is below this threshold, we can say that the unknown identity is not presented in the known set.
+Otherwise, for those similarity scores that are above the threshold, your job is to predict the correct mapping.
+Essentially, for each unknown identity, you will have to predict the known identity that it corresponds with (i.e. with highest similarity value) or, if the similarity score is below the threshold, predict that it is not represented in the known set.

-Hence, for this problem you will have find the similarity between each unknown identity and all the known identities, and then predict the one with the highest similarity.
-This operation is called one to many comparison, and it can be vectorized, using Pytorch's similarity functions, so you can easily get a N x N matrix of similarities, where N is the number of known and unknown identities, and then you can easily get the index of the highest similarity for each unknown identity.
+Hence, for this problem, you have to find the similarity between each unknown identity and all known identities, and then predict the pair with the highest similarity.
+This operation is called a one-to-many comparison and can be vectorized using Pytorch's similarity functions.
+You can easily get an N x M matrix of similarities (where N is the number of known identities and M is the number of unknown identities) as well as the index of the highest similarity wrt each unknown identity.